-All first-year students registering for Introductory General Chemistry I (Chem 105) or General Chemistry I (Chem 111A) in the fall are expected to take the online diagnostic exam before they register courses for Fall 2021.
+All first-year students registering for Introductory General Chemistry I (Chem 105) or General Chemistry I (Chem 111A) in the fall are expected to take the online diagnostic exam and complete the Chemistry Background Survey before they register for fall courses.
 The two-hour timed exam can be accessed from the Chemistry Department website.
-You will need your WUSTL Key to access this exam.
+For more information about this diagnostic exam, which will require your WUSTL Key for access, visit the department’s FAQ here.

 You will be placed in the appropriate level class based on your placement score, previous study of the language, as well as recommendations from your four-year adviser.
 Policies for credit vary by department.

-You do not need to take the on campus Foreign Language Placement Exam if:
+You do not need to take the on campus Language Placement Exam if:

-- You do not wish to study a foreign language.
+- You do not wish to study a language.

-- You will be starting a new foreign language.
+- You will be starting a new language.

-Questions about Music Auditions should be directed to Jamie Perkins.
+Questions about Music Auditions and Lesson Placements can be directed to Jamie Perkins.

 If you need to take the Writing Placement Exam, you will be notified via email in late May with instructions about the online exam.
 The College Writing Program will notify you and your academic adviser of your placement via email one to two weeks after you complete the exam.
-It is important you complete this before attending Summer Start, or before you speak with your academic adviser if you are not attending Summer Start.
+It is important you complete this before you speak with your academic adviser about fall courses.